Deciding to Apply

 Who serves on the Selection Committee?

-There are 27 ex-officio student members of the Lawn Selection Committee who represent a diversity of experiences and perspectives at U.Va., including: representatives from each of the seven academic schools offering undergraduate degrees; the Senior Resident of the Lawn (non-voting member); the President of Student Council; the Chair of the Honor Committee; the Chair of the University Judiciary Committee; representatives from the Asian Student Union, the Black Student Alliance, the Black Presidents Council, the Inter-Fraternity Council, the Inter-Sorority Council, the Multicultural Greek Council, the National Pan-Hellenic Council, the Global Student Council, the Latino Student Alliance, the Middle Eastern Leadership Council, the Queer Student Union, the Native American Student Union and the Student Athlete Advisory Council; the President of the Fourth Year Trustees; a transfer student representative; and a Undergraduate Socioeconomic Diversity representative.
+There are 30 ex-officio student members of the Lawn Selection Committee who represent a diversity of experiences and perspectives at U.Va., including: representatives from each of the seven academic schools offering undergraduate degrees; the Senior Resident of the Lawn (non-voting member); the President of Student Council; the Chair of the Honor Committee; the Chair of the University Judiciary Committee; representatives from the Asian Leaders Council, the Asian Student Union, the Black Student Alliance, the Black Presidents Council, the Global Student Council, the Jewish Leadership Council, the Inter-Fraternity Council, the Inter-Sorority Council, the Latinx Student Alliance, the Middle Eastern Leadership Council, the Multicultural Greek Council, the Muslim Students Association, the National Pan-Hellenic Council, the Native American Student Union, the Queer Student Union, the Student Athlete Advisory Council, the Fourth Year Trustees, a transfer student representative; and a First Generation Low Income Partnership representative.

 How is the Selection Committee chosen?